go-swagger/go-swagger.github.io/about.md

 This is the **design first** approach for swagger.

-Now we're moving on to the second iteration of the project and at this stage, there might be a design meeting for the new features, or they might just be refinements of the previous API's.
+Now we're moving on to the second iteration of the project and at this stage, there might be a design meeting for the new features, or they might just be refinements of the previous APIs.
 When no changes are required to the contract, all is great because people can keep doing what they were doing and everybody is happy.
 However it might be that there was a change that is required for the front-end, they need a boolean added to some model because they want to display an-accepted-terms-and-conditions-checkbox.